humio/provision-humio-cluster/README.md

 These scripts will do the following on the target machines (running as root):

-* install Docker Python, jq, and curl
+* install Docker, Python, jq, and curl
 * Create a user running Humio
 * Create a `/data` directory Humio will use
 * Setup configuration files in the Humio users home dir